modders-anonymous/sanguine-rose/README.md

       + profiles
       + overwrite
       + ...
+    + ANOTHER-COLLABWJ # why not?
+    + ANOTHER-COLLABWJ-TEST
     + GitHub
       + COLLABWJ # as it comes from GitHub, just scripts and .json config files
+      + ANOTHER-COLLABWJ # why not?
       + wj2git
     + MO2 # portable instance of MO2, the one installed by Wabbajack
       + downloads # Your main downloads folder.
 You may have it in a different place, but for f..k's sake, keep it on SSD or NVMe